 Frank van Leth is an Associate Professor of Health Sciences at the VU University in Amsterdam.
 He has an extensive research portfolio in the fields of HIV and tuberculosis.
 As an epidemiologist, he has a personal affinity for novel, yet contextually relevant, methodological approaches for capturing public health needs and designing appropriate interventions.
 His current line of research is in the field of antimicrobial resistance.

-He is the current chair of TBnet, a European Consortium with over 650 members dedicated to collaborative basic, translational, clinical, and applied TB research.
+Frank van leth served as the chair of TBnet (2016-2020), a European Consortium with over 650 members dedicated to collaborative basic, translational, clinical, and applied TB research.
 Other current international collaborations include Padjadjaran University, Jakarta, Indonesia, Univerisity of Sumatera Utara, Medan, Indonesia, Institute of Tropical Medicine, Antwerp, Belgium, HIV-NAT / Thai Red Cross Hopsital, Bangkok, Thailand, and Mahidol-Oxford Tropical Medicine Research Unit, Bangkok, Thailand.

-Frank van Leth is an Associate Editor of the Journal of Epidemiology and Community Health, and the International Journal of Tuberculosis and Lung Diseases.
+He is an Associate Editor of the Journal of Epidemiology and Community Health, and a past Associate Editor of the International Journal of Tuberculosis and Lung Diseases.

 PhD Infectious Diseases, 2005

 University of Amsterdam, The Netherlands

 London School of Hygiene & Tropical Medicine, UK

 Diploma in Tropical Medicine & Hygiene, 1993